top-guns/etl-gun/README.md

 <img src="https://github.com/igor-berezhnoy/rxjs-etl-kit/raw/main/static/GUI.jpg" alt="GUI" title="GUI" style="max-width: 100%">

-* Simple way to use, you need only create instance of **GuiManager** class before endpoint creation (at the begin of the program)
+* Simple way to use, you need only create instance of **GuiManager** class before any endpoint creation (at the begin of the program)
 * You can pause the ETL-process and resume it with 'space' on keyboard
 * With 'enter' you can execute ETL process step-by-step in pause mode
 * With 'esc' you can quit the program
-* GUI display full list of created endpoints, their status and last value recived from them
+* GUI display full list of created endpoints, collections, their statuses and last values recived from (or pushed to) them
 * Logs are displayed in footer part of console window
+* You can select the log window with 'ctrl + l' and scroll it with up/down arrows

 ---